gl2748/gl2748.github.io/_posts/17-06-2015-MySQL-CSV-Import.md

 Alternatively inspect the character set of your existing table:

+    SHOW FULL COLUMNS FROM table_name;

+And change it (with Caution):

     ALTER TABLE tbl_name CONVERT TO CHARACTER SET charset_name;

-Be wary when changing character sets, and I would never 'scale down' ... consider changing your CSV character set first, try re-exporting it from your spreadsheet software.
+> Be wary when changing character sets, and I would never 'scale down' ... consider changing your CSV character set first, try re-exporting it from your spreadsheet software.

 Assuming we have successfully created a database we can add a table with the desired columns.
 You can ignore this step if you already have a table with columns.